FAQ

 How long does it take to get a first appointment in the Counseling Center?

-In most cases, students are scheduled within a few days of contacting us.
-We have emergency walk-in times available daily at 3:00PM Monday-Friday during term, for students in crisis.
+In most cases, students are scheduled within a week of contacting us, depending on scheduling needs/counselor availability.
+We have same-day emergency walk-in times available daily from 3:30PM-4:30PM Monday-Friday during term, for students in crisis.

 What happens during a first appointment?